 Definition: internal use of an indoor or outdoor space at UW Tacoma that requires support from a campus department (serving food, setup of tables and chairs, A/V support, Campus Safety, and Security, etc.).

-Departmental-approved faculty and/or staff and Registered Student Organizations (RSOs) may request to use breakout rooms, classrooms, computer rooms, indoor event spaces, indoor lobbies & atriums, and outdoor event spaces for your events; these spaces are subject to the space scheduling timelines and will require approval from the space scheduler before use.
+Departmental-approved faculty and/or staff and Registered Student Organizations (RSOs) may request to use breakout rooms, classrooms, computer rooms, indoor event spaces, indoor lobbies & atriums, and outdoor event spaces; these spaces are subject to the space scheduling timelines and will require approval from the space scheduler before use.